bartenbach/pumpkins_pool/README.md

 # Why Pumpkin's Pool?
 ### Clean Energy 🌞 🌲
-We're committed to doing the right thing for the environment, which is why we participate in the [Community Solar program](https://pubdisplay.alsoenergy.com/kiosk/18014398509527082?dashkey=2a5669734965576e4a43513d3d&tag=4246267).
+We're committed to doing the right thing for the environment, which is why we participate in the [Community Solar program](https://pubdisplay.alsoenergy.com/kiosk/18014398509527082?dashkey=2a5669734965576e4a43513d3d&tag=4246267) that powers Pumpkin's Pool!

 ### Decentralized 🕸️
 By staking with Pumpkin's Pool, you keep Solana distributed and secure.

-### Blazingly Fast 🧨
+### Fast and Reliable 🧨
-We're powered by some of the latest and greatest server technology available.
+We're powered by the latest and greatest enterprise-grade server technology available.
+Combined with years of DevOps experience and a robust monitoring and reporting configuration, the validator statistics on [StakeWiz](https://stakewiz.com/validator/DsiG71AvUHUEo9rMMHqM9NAWQ6ptguRAHyot6wGzLJjx) speak for themselves.

 ### Competitive Returns 💰
 So here's the thing: We actually care about our mission.
 A lot.
 The planet matters, and together we can make a difference.